latk/ganzua/README.md

 }
 ```

-We can also opt in to Markdown output, which will produce a table:
+We can also opt in to Markdown (GFM) output, which will produce a summary and a table:

 ```console
 $ ganzua diff --format=markdown tests/{old,new}-uv-project/uv.lock